-The Graduate Writing Center (GWC) is offering several interactive workshops for Penn State graduate students of all disciplines and all levels of writing ability.
+The Graduate Writing Center (GWC) is offering several interactive workshops this spring semester.

 This workshop will cover the basics of writing a literature review from start to finish.
-Material will be applicable both to literature reviews that exist as part of a larger introduction and to more extensive literature review articles that stand on their own.
+Material will be applicable both to literature reviews that are integrated into a larger research argument and to more extensive literature review articles that stand on their own.
 We will address how to narrow your search for sources, how to read sources critically, and how to effectively critique, analyze, and organize those sources in your literature review.

 Tuesday, March 20, 2018, 2:00 - 4:00 p.m., 112 Kern Graduate Building

 This workshop will discuss common obstacles faced by multilingual speakers as they adapt to the conventions of academic written English.
 The first half of the workshop will be devoted to a discussion of citational strategies, and the second half will look at lesser discussed supporting genres (e.g. professional correspondences, memos, etc.) that multilingual speakers are reported to be challenged by as they build an academic career.
 Rhetorical strategies and tools will be provided to address these issues in terms of grammar, organization, and style.

 Tuesday, April 10, 2018, 2:00 - 4:00 p.m., 112 Kern Graduate Building